Referendum Date: March 3, 2020

 A few things to factor in include that each of the building numbers include construction contingencies as well as a number of years of inflation built in.
 This was done to provide a better estimate of the true costs of the project.

-What is the proposed timeline for the City Hall portion of the project?
+What is the proposed timeline for moving the facilities?

 To help save some costs, some of the design and development of the City Hall and Police Department potions of the plan will be done in conjunction with one another.

 |Approve Design Contract for City Hall/PD||March||2020|

 |Design Development||March – June||2020|

 |Construction Documents||June – August||2020|

 |City Hall Move Into Old GWB Building||April – May||2021|

 |Move Into Police Department||November – December||2021|